codahale/lockstitch/design.md

-  transcript ← transcript ǁ 0x03                           // Append a Derive op code to the transcript. transcript ← transcript ǁ label ǁ right_encode(|label|)  // Append the encoded label. transcript ← mix(transcript, "len", right_encode(n))     // Append a Mix operation with the output length. kdk ǁ output ← turboshake128(0x22, transcript, 32+n)     // Use TurboSHAKE128 to derive a KDK and the output. transcript ← mix(ɛ, "kdk", kdk)                          // Replace the transcript with a single Mix operation with the KDK.
+  transcript ← transcript ǁ 0x03                           // Append a Derive op code to the transcript. transcript ← transcript ǁ label ǁ right_encode(|label|)  // Append the encoded label. transcript ← mix(transcript, "len", right_encode(n))     // Append a Mix operation with the output length. kdk ǁ output ← turboshake128(0x22, transcript, 256+n)    // Use TurboSHAKE128 to derive a KDK and the output. transcript ← mix(ɛ, "kdk", kdk)                          // Replace the transcript with a single Mix operation with the KDK.
   (transcript, output)                                     // Return the new transcript along with the output.
 ```

 `Derive` appends an operation code, the operation label, and a `Mix` operation containing the
 requested output length to the transcript.
 It then uses the transcript as input to TurboSHAKE128.
-The first 32 bytes of XOF output are used as a key derivation key (KDK) and the remainder is used to
+The first 256 bits of XOF output are used as a key derivation key (KDK) and the remainder is used to
 generate the requested output.
 Finally, the transcript is replaced with a single `Mix` operation
 containing the KDK.